Brian Rodríguez: Peñarol

-A youth academy product of Peñarol, Rodríguez made his professional debut on 28 March 2018 in a league match against Danubio.
+A youth academy product of Peñarol, Rodríguez made his professional debut on 27 March 2018 in a league match against Danubio.
 He came on as a 59th minute substitute for Giovanni González as the match eventually ended in a 1–1 draw.
 He scored his first goal on 24 May 2018 in a 3–0 league win against Boston River.
 He scored three goals from 26 matches in total before leaving the club in August 2019.

 Los Angeles

-On 7 August 2019, MLS club Los Angeles FC announced the signing of Rodríguez as a young designated player for a club record fee of $11.5 million.
-The transfer amount also made him the third-highest acquisition in MLS history at that time behind Atlanta United's Argentine duo Pity Martínez and Ezequiel Barco.
+On 7 August 2019, MLS club Los Angeles FC announced the signing of Rodríguez as a young designated player for a reported fee of $11.5 million.
 He made his club debut on 26 August 2019 in El Tráfico derby against LA Galaxy.
 He came on as a 61st minute substitute for Carlos Vela as the match eventually ended in a 3–3 draw.

 Loan to Almería

 On 1 February 2021, Rodríguez moved on loan to Segunda División side Almería.
 The deal gave Almería an option to make the deal permanent following his loan spell.
-On July 15, 2021, LAFC announced Rodríguez had returned to the MLS club.
+On 15 July 2021, LAFC announced Rodríguez had returned to the MLS club.

-Club América
+América

-On 24 August 2022, Rodríguez transferred to Liga MX side América for a reported $6 million transfer fee.
+On 24 August 2022, Rodríguez joined Liga MX club América for a reported $6 million transfer fee.